wwivbbs/docs/docs/cfg/acs.md

 | user.dar  | Users' download area Access Rights
 | user.name | User's name or handle (not real name)

+### WWIV Security Attributes

+##### SL AND DSL

+Security Level (SL) and Download Security Level (DSL) are the primary ways to secure functionality in WWIV.
+Historically new users will have  SL and DSL of 10, then validated users get 20 or 50 depending on the setup.
+Many modern setups grant 20-50 on the first call so people can see more of the BBS without needing to call back.

+##### AR AND DAR

+AR and DAR allow access specific activities (subboards, download subboards, chains, etc) when other attributes (like age, or security level), wouldn't be the choice, as that may apply to many more BBS callers than needed.

+For example:
+Let's say you have a group of OS/2 callers on your bbs, selecting them by age or security level (SL) would not be appropriate.
+This is where AR works perfectely.
+There are 16 AR and DAR flags (A-P) that  you can add as arestriction using the ACS language and also then grant this AR or DAR to the BBS callers to grant access to this area.

+You use the user editor to grant AR and DAR to callers, and using ACS, add a condition requiring it for an area in the BBS.

 <br/>

 ## Examples